javapark1/hazelcast-addon-bundles/help/bundle-imdg-4.0-docker-debezium_kafka/README.md

 ./build_app
 ```

-Upon successful build, `hazelcast-addon` directory should have jar files similar to the following:
+Upon successful build, the `hazelcast-addon` directory should have jar files similar to the following:

 ```console
 cd_docker debezium_kafka